 With the programme ‘Passage’, the Kultur- und Kunstverein Kemberg e.V.
-(Kemberg Culture and Art Association) would like to facilitate temporary working residencies for artists from the fields of photography and film who approach the Dübener Heide in their work on site – a region that is characterised by extensive changes.
+(Kemberg Culture and Art Association) and Polygona Kunstverein (Polygona Art Association) would like to facilitate temporary working residencies for artists from the fields of photography and film who approach the Dübener Heide in their work on site – a region that is characterised by extensive changes.
 The ‘Passage’ programme is a space to grant artists the opportunity to explore the diverse region of the Dübener Heide.
 The artists can use the stay for research or work in a results-oriented way.
 In this way, the programme aims to stimulate engagement with current topics of structural change in the Dübener Heide region and beyond.
-Describable as an “Artist-in-Residence” (AiR) format, it represents a novelty in artistic interaction for the Dübener Heide region.
+Describable as an Artist-in-Residence (AiR) format, it represents a novelty in artistic interaction for the Dübener Heide region.

-It is planned to carry out a total of four AiR residencies in the period from 2021 to 2022.
+It is planned to carry out a total of eight AiR residencies in the period from 2021 to 2024.
 The duration of one AiR residency is 4 weeks.
 During this period, the artists will live and work in the Dübener Heide region.
 There is an obligation to be present.

 Welcoming artists to the Dübener Heide as part of the ‘Passage’ AiR programme also means sharing our curiosity about the guests with residents of the region.
-We value cultural exchanges of experience and would like the artists to offer insights into their work to date to a public audience in the context of an artist talk.
+We value cultural exchanges of experience and hope that the artists will offer insights into their work to date to a public audience in the context of an artist talk.